Fenway Park: The Green Monster

 The Green Monster is the nickname of the 37.167 ft left field wall in the park.
 It is located 310 to 315 ft from home plate; this short distance often benefits right-handed hitters.

 Part of the original ballpark construction of 1912, the wall is made of wood, but was covered in tin and concrete in 1934, when the scoreboard was added.
 The wall was covered in hard plastic in 1976.
 The scoreboard is manually updated throughout the game.
 If a ball in play goes through a hole in the scoreboard while the scorers are replacing numbers, the batter is awarded a ground rule double.
+Similarly, if a batter hits a ball into the balls, strikes, and out lights, it is also ruled a ground rule double.

 The inside walls of the Green Monster are covered with players' signatures from over the years.
 Despite the name, the Green Monster was not painted green until 1947; before that, it was covered with advertisements.
 The Monster designation is relatively new; for most of its history, it was simply called "the wall."
 In 2003, terrace-style seating was added on top of the wall.